 The average lifespan of a shingle roof is based on a number of factors.
 Longevity depends on the climate of an area, the way the original installation was handled, and whether ongoing care and maintenance have been part of a regular routine.
 More importantly, the lifespan of a shingle roof is greatly affected by the overall materials used.
 Below you’ll find the average of each of the most commonly used materials:

 Asphalt Shingles (3-tab): 15 to 18 years

 Built-Up or Modified Bitumen: 10 to 16 years

 Shingles – Asphalt

-Asphalt shingles are the most common of roof coverings, and they have been around since the 1920s, so they are an enduring roofing material.
-They are used on the majority of homes today, and are usually the option that most homeowners choose.
+Asphalt shingles are the most common of roof shingles, and they have been around since the 1920s, so they are an enduring roofing material.
+They are used on the majority of homes today and are usually the option that most homeowners choose.
 The average lifespan of asphalt shingles ranges from 20 to 40 years depending on the manufacturer.

 Glass Fiber/Fiberglass Shingles

 Fiberglass or glass fiber shingles contain a reinforced glass fiber mat that is made in the shape of the roof shingle.
 The mat is coated with mineral filler asphalt, which adheres to the glass in the mat and helps to make it waterproof.
 A final adhesive coating is utilized to cover the entire mat with the addition of ceramic granules that are embedded in the mat.
 The granules are there to protect the shingles from the sun’s UV rays, which can damage and prematurely age shingles.

 Fiberglass or glass fiber shingles are the more popular of the two as they are far less expensive, easier to produce, and more cost-effective.
 They are also easier to work with, which is the likely reason why homeowners and roofing contractors choose them over organic shingles.

 Lifespan of Asphalt Shingles